AchetaTangade/OnlineVotingSystem/README.md

 # OnlineVotingSystem
-A project on topic online voting system using c++
+A project on topic online voting system using c++ language and files to store and access data.